Introducing: Rockstart Impact Myanmar!

 Why Rockstart Impact and what does he do?

 After I graduated I started working in a bank in London.
 Although it was an interesting start of my career, I felt that the impact that I could make on people’s lives was fairly limited.
-After learning more about the power of entrepreneurship, and how this could transform lives in developing countries, I decided to quit my job and start looking for a way in which I could use my financial and entrepreneurial skills to support those entrepreneurs.
+After learning more about the power of entrepreneurship, and how this could transform lives in developing countries, I decided to start looking for a way in which I could use my financial and entrepreneurial skills to support those entrepreneurs.
 After a long stroll, talking to pretty much everyone I knew, I stumbled on Rockstart Impact and One to Watch.
 I knew immediately that this was exactly what I was looking for!

 After having been part of the RSI and OTW team in Nepal, I am now the Program Manager for Rockstart Impact in Myanmar.
 Together with a local team, and with the support from RSI Nepal, we will lead the operations of RSI into Myanmar!
 Before the program can start, we have to perfectly understand the opportunities and challenges that Burmese entrepreneurs are facing, find and connect to the most promising entrepreneurs and potential mentors, connect with the right local partner organizations and understand the Myanmar business culture and regulations!